biot-med/plugin-lambda-seed-python-public/README.md

 ### Constants

-For running locally you can use local_dev_constants in constants file.
+For running locally you can use local_dev_constants in the constants file.
-Just make sure to fill the variables according to the lambda's variables IN THE DEV ENVIRONMENT
+Just make sure to fill the variables according to the lambda's variables **in the dev environment**

-## Basic code flow

-**Supported hooks**
+## Supported hooks

 - Notifications - notification services
   - hooktype name: `NOTIFICATION`